 So we changed it.

 We all know that sperm plays a critical role in reproduction.
-Healthy, motile sperm are needed to fertilize a woman’s egg to begin the process of creating a new life.
-But ever-growing research supports the fact that sperm is so much more than just a contributor of genetic material: it is a biomarker for future health.
+Healthy, motile sperm is needed to fertilize a woman’s egg to begin the process of creating a new life.
+But ever-growing research supports that sperm is so much more than just a contributor of genetic material: it is a biomarker for future health.

 Introducing our first supplement designed for men: FullWell’s Vitality + Virility, Optimal Nutrients for Men’s Reproductive and Sperm Health

-Our Vitality + Virility supplement is an evidenced-based formula designed to support optimal sperm production, hormone health, and overall male fertility.
+Our Vitality + Virility supplement is an evidence-based formula designed to support optimal sperm production, hormone health, and overall male fertility.
 This golden combination of nutrients works together to:

 - optimize sperm motility, quality, and structure